Keyruu/oblivion/content/MacOS/Raycast.md

 You can also extend Raycast with simple scripts.
 Especially for stuff that needs arguments.

 # Closing Words
 I hope you can kind of understand why I like Raycast so much.
 I would really miss this if I'd switch to Linux.
-I know there is rofi but this doesn't have the same community and tools developed around it.
+I know there is rofi, but this doesn't have the same community and tools developed around it.